cmiles/PointlessWaymarksProject/README.md

 ### Menu Links

-Content is the focus of the project and admin/widget/header/menu options are kept as minimal as possible - but some options are needed such as a very simple menu editor.
+Content is the focus of this project and admin/widget/header/menu options are intentionally minimal.
+One of the few options is to use the Menu Links editor to create a very simple menu for the site.

 ![Menu Links](PointlessWaymarks.CmsScreenShots/MenuLinksEditor.jpg "Menu Links Editor")

 ### File Change Tracking

 Deploying the site is simply a matter of syncing the content from the generated local site to its destination.
-To help with that process the program tracks written files and has options to export a list of files, create very basic S3 cli scripts or use the simple built in S3 uploader.
+To help with that process the program tracks written files and has options to export a list of files, create very basic S3 cli scripts or use the built in S3 uploader.
 There is also support to detect changed and no longer needed files on S3.

 ![Written Files List](PointlessWaymarks.CmsScreenShots/WrittenFilesList.jpg "Written Files List")
 ![S3 Uploader](PointlessWaymarks.CmsScreenShots/S3Uploader.jpg "S3 Uploader")

 ### Local Site Preview

 A viewer for the on-disk version of the site is available both in the editor and as a stand alone program.
-Making use of Microsoft's Webview2 this makes it possible to browse your local site in an intuitive way and provides good access to the browsers dev tools.
+This makes it possible to browse your local site without configuring a local web server or publishing your changes.

+One important reason that a local viewer is included is that not all content needs to be online!

 ![Local Site Viewer](PointlessWaymarks.CmsScreenShots/LocalViewerWindow.jpg "Local Site Viewer")